TKTL1: Cell cycle

+Neuronal development

 TKTL1 has been shown to be involved in regulating neuronal development in the cerebral cortex.
-A single nucleotide difference in the gene from archaic humans, including Neanderthals and Denisovans, and apes, is involved in neurodevelopment and may be partly responsible for the greater cognitive abilities of humans.
+A single nucleotide difference in the gene from archaic humans, including Neanderthals and Denisovans, and apes, is involved in neurodevelopment and may have resulted in humans possessing greater cognitive abilities.
+The "archaic" allele is present in 0.03% of all Homo sapiens, and yet no associated deficiencies are known in these carriers.

 A Dresden research team led by Nobel Prize winner in medicine Svante Pääbo and Wieland B. Huttner were able to show in 2022 that modern humans produce more neurons in the frontal lobe during brain development than Neanderthals, caused by a change in a single amino acid found in the protein TKTL1.
 In Neanderthals, lysine is found there rather than arginine as in humans.
 Pääbo et al. thus answer the question of what makes modern humans unique compared to our closest relatives, the Neanderthals.
+However, Pääbo et al. in fact caution against this interpretation, conceding in a reply to a comment that the implications for the adult brain, let alone behavior, are unknown.
+They concur with Herai et al. that "any attempt to discuss prefrontal cortex and cognitive advantage of modern humans over Neandertals based on TKTL1 alone is problematic".
+Additionally, Herai et al. contend that "more is not always better": increased neuron production can lead to "an abnormally enlarged cortex and layer-specific imbalances in glia/neuron ratios and neuronal subpopulations during neurodevelopment".

 When researching differences in gene expressions in the brains of domesticated and wild animals in 2012, Svante Pääbo also came across the TKTL1 gene.
 The researchers discovered that TKTL1 is the gene with the most significant difference in expression between domesticated dogs and wild wolves: activation of the gene is 47-fold higher in dogs than in wolves.